Puttenahalli

 Puttenahalli is a suburban area in Bangalore, Karnataka State in India.

 Uninfluenced by its neighbouring town Bangalore's growth to a metropolitan city, Puttanahalli remained as a rural area until the 1970s.
 But because of the increasing expansion of Bangalore, the place has urbanised significantly with many housing projects.
-Many shopping complexes like Big Bazaar, super market, big market, spencor, reliance, Nilgiri have also been built.
 There are restaurants, many fresh vegetable shops, almost all bank ATM counters, schools, small temples, parks, large play ground.
 Public transportation is provided there are frequent BMTC buses running the nearest metro station is at Yechenahalli nearly 2 to 3 km away.

 Geography

 Puttanahalli is located about 8 km south of Bangalore city centre.
 Puttanahalli has 2 major lakes, one of which is Puttenahalli Lake (located to the south of the place).
 Both the lakes now are severely under the threat of encroachment and disposal of wastes of all kinds.
 The Sarakki Lake which has an official expanse of 84 Acres is amongst the larger lakes in Bangalore.
 The massive encroachment of this lake and the inaction by concerned authorities promoted the People's Campaign for Right to Water to take up the issue in Court.
 After a long hearing, the High Court of Karnataka passed a judgement in August 2014 holding the authorities responsible for the encroachment and ordered for all the 133 encroachments to be removed.
 The removal of encroachments is yet to happen.

 To the south are Puttenahalli Paalya, Elita Promenade, Brigade Gardenia and Brigade Millennium.
 Further to the south are Nataraja Layout and RBI Layout.